Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Theoretical Formalism

-where $(n_{x},n_{y},n_{z})$ are components of unit vectors of electron's momentum along x,y and z direction.
-The quantum number $+\lambda$ and $-\lambda$ attached to the spinors are helicity which represent right-handed and left-handed polarization respectively of the electrons (projection of spin along beam direction).
-The atomic transition four-current density for the electron transition from the K shell to the continuum state ($J^{\mu}(r_{1}) $) is defined as:
+The quantum number $+\frac{1}{2}$ and $-\frac{1}{2}$ values of $\lambda$ are helicity of electron which represents right-handed and left-handed polarization respectively of the electrons (projection of spin along beam direction). \\ We describe the atomic transition four-current density for the electron transition from the K shell to the continuum state by $\mathbf{J}^{\mu}(\mathbf{r_{1}}) $ in the following form:

-where $\psi_{f} $ is the semi relativistic Coulomb wave function,
+where $\psi_{f} $ is the semi relativistic Coulomb wave function~\cite{a35},